“Perseus and Andromeda” by Joachim Wtewael

 Andromeda was chained to a rock as an offering to the monster.
 Fortunately, Perseus was travelling home on his winged horse, Pegasus, after battling with Medusa.
 He rescued Andromeda by killing the beast.
 The couple fell in love, but the Princess was already betrothed to Phineus.
 Perseus argued with Phineus at the wedding, but the fight was drawn to a conclusion when Phineus was turned to stone after Perseus brandished the head of Medusa.

-Joachim Wtewael was a Mannerist painter and one of the leading Dutch exponents of Northern Mannerism, and his distinctive and attractive style remained largely untouched by the naturalistic developments in art.
+Joachim Wtewael was a Mannerist painter and one of the leading Dutch exponents of Northern Mannerism, and his distinctive and attractive style remained mostly untouched by the naturalistic developments in art.

 - Title: Perseus and Andromeda